A mathematical model to predict growth and treatment for UPS cancer: Introduction

 We use the \textit{Routh-Hurwitz criterion} to prove when the immune system is strong enough to keep the tumor at a stable, small size.

-Finally, we test our model against real data.
-We show that our predictions match actual patient results very closely.
+Beyond the formulation of the model, the paper provides several analytical results concerning the resulting dynamical system.
+In particular, we identify conditions under which the necrosis term induces a minimum viable tumor size, derive explicit solutions for the inflammatory growth phase, and analyze the stability of the tumor-immune equilibrium using the Routh-Hurwitz criterion.
+Furthermore, we prove that the optimal radiation schedule is of bang--bang type, showing that radiation should be administered at the maximum allowable rate during periods of high radiosensitivity (Theorem~\ref{thm:rt}).
+The present framework therefore provides a unified dynamical systems model for UPS that permits the mathematical analysis of recurrence thresholds, postoperative phase transitions, and treatment timing.

+Finally, we compare the qualitative predictions of the model with clinical observations reported for UPS.
 In the future, we plan to add stochastic equations to the model to account for how every patient is slightly different.

+Throughout the paper, all model parameters are assumed to be real and nonnegative unless otherwise stated.
+Their biological meaning is summarized in Table~\ref{tab:param_meaning}.